jgravois/contributing/CODE.md

 ### Esri Code of Conduct

-Esri is fortunate to include an incredibly diverse community that includes folks from all over the world.
-Diversity is one of our huge strengths, but can also contribute to miscommunication.
+Esri is fortunate to be at the center of an incredibly diverse community that includes folks from all over the world.
+Diversity is one of our biggest strengths, but can also contribute to miscommunication.
 To that end, we have a few ground rules that we ask people to adhere to.
-This code applies equally to Esri staff and others who utilize the online communication channels that we administer.
+This code applies equally to Esri staff and to others who utilize the online communication channels that we administer.

 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.